investec/home-run/README.md

 --appLocation ./src/OurContainerApp
 ```

-Given the above command, `home-run` will look for a resource group called `rg-our-resource-group` and will look for a `containerapp` with the name `ca-ourapp-dev`.
+Given the above command, `home-run` will look for a resource group called `rg-our-resource-group` and try to find a `containerapp` inside with the name `ca-ourapp-dev`.
 If it finds a match, it will create a local development environment configuration file in `./src/OurContainerApp` for that app.

 To integrate `home-run` into your `package.json` scripts, you can do something like this: